 Local testing labs will test your vinyl tile for reasonable fees.
 To get an entire home tested for asbestos might run you $400 or more, but to test an individual sample of vinyl tile (if mailed or dropped off at the facility) would cost you about $40-$60, based on local Seattle-area rates.
 For the lab to come to your house and take the sample, you can triple the price.

-Taking a sample usually involves little more than cutting out a 1" square of the vinyl tile in question and sealing it up in a Zip-Loc bag.
+Taking a sample usually involves little more than cutting out a one-inch square of the vinyl tile in question and sealing it up in a Zip-Loc bag.

 If at all possible, leave the tiles intact.
 All guides highly recommend against removing asbestos vinyl tiles.